Marlu0/EDA2/FightExample.md

 CHOICES:

-A. I reckon it ain't none of your damn business
+1. I reckon it ain't none of your damn business // Lowers a bit of reputation

-B. I ain't.
-I could use some help tho
+2. I ain't.
+I could use some help tho // Raises a bit of reputation

-C. *draw your gun*
+3. *draw your gun swiftly* // This could make you always shoot first, but lowers reputation a lot and makes enemies stronger at long-term

-D. *stay silent*
+4. *stay silent* // Neutral reputation, output depends on enemy's mood

-*chose C*
+*chose C*, starts fight function and adjusts reputation depending on choice